Save on 2025 weddings! Find out more.

 The tradition originated in Italy, where small sweets were often thrown at carnivals.
 ‘Confetti’ in Italian refers to sugar-coated almonds, which are often given as favours to wedding guests.
-The throwing of seeds and grains over newlyweds dates back centuries in England, traditionally thought that it will make the marriage as fruitful and abundant as the grains.
+The throwing of seeds and grains over newlywed’s dates back centuries in England, traditionally thought that it will make the marriage as fruitful and abundant as the grains.
 We love the history but think that beautiful dried rose petals are lovelier!

-Alternatively you can make your own.
 If stored in a cool, dry place, dried petals will last for up to a year, so you can make it over a period of time.
 It’s a great excuse to be given flowers regularly too!

 We have used roses here, but feel free to experiment with different flower varieties.
 Delphiniums and hydrangeas work well too!

-Making your own natural confetti
+Making your own natural confetti in a microwave

 1. Choose fresh flowers in full bloom.
 Avoid petals that are turning brown on the edges as these become very brown on drying.